 Ronald Lockley emigrated to New Zealand in 1970 to avoid the continuing threat of the Milford Haven oil industry to his precious Pembrokeshire islands.

-The legal conflict between the Trustees of the Margam Estate and the Burgesses of Kenfig over the ownership of the dunes was finally resolved in the high court on 10th June 1971 in favour of the Burgesses of Kenfig, with considerable pro bono legal advice and support from the GCNT’s solicitors Douglas-Jones & Mercer.
+The legal conflict between the Trustees of the Margam Estate and the Kenfig Corporation over the ownership of the dunes was finally resolved in the high court on 10th June 1971 in favour of the Kenfig Corporation, with considerable pro bono legal advice and support from the GCNT’s solicitors Douglas-Jones & Mercer[s].

 Finally, in 1977, Harry Morrey Salmon completed the task which he had failed to achieve in 1956, and oversaw Kenfig Burrows being declared as a Local Nature Reserve.
 It is regrettable that he did not live to see the site declared as a National Nature Reserve in 1989.